arpadroid/stylesheet-bundler/README.md

 </p>
         </li>
         <li>
             <p>Finally you will have to export your bundled stylesheets and their corresponding assets.
-To do so, you can use the **CopyPlugin** in the webpack config like in the example below: </p>
+To do so, you can use the <b>copy-webpack-plugin</b> in the webpack config like in the example below: </p>

 ```javascript
 const CopyPlugin = require('copy-webpack-plugin');